If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 This is another ultimate free plagiarism checker tool that works like a charm in finding duplicate content and scraped content.
 The best part about using this tool is that, it supports over 190 languages across the world!

-So far we’ve covered how you can find duplicate content both within your website and outside your website.
+So far we’ve covered how you can find identical content both within your website and outside your website.

-Let’s now talk about how you can easily fix duplicate content issues.
+Let’s now talk about how you can easily fix such content issues.

 Removing copied content from Google